-The iOS 12 release date in 2018 shouldn't surprise you by now – Apple always launches its big iPhone and iPad update at the same time every year.
+We expect iOS 12 to debut on June 4 at WWDC 2018.
+That shouldn't surprise you by now – Apple launches its big iOS update at the same time every year.

 Its new software features, however, are always filled with some unexpected and exciting news.
-We fully expect groundbreaking ideas, but also a healthy dose iOS 11 fixes given our many, many ongoing iOS 11 problems.
+We anticipate groundbreaking ideas, but also a healthy dose fixes given our many, many ongoing iOS 11 problems.

-Here's our list of what we expect from iOS 12, given leaks and rumors about the next big mobile operating system update for the iPhone and iPad.
+Here's our list of what we expect from iOS 12 beta, given leaks and rumors about the next big mobile operating system update for the iPhone and iPad.

 Cut to the chase